-So it’s about, in some ways, pushing against these mediums, and using them in a way sort of counter to they way they’d like you to use them.
+It’s about pushing against these mediums and using them in a way counter to the way they’d like you to use them.

 Another book I might recommend to writers and artists worried about their social media usage is Cal Newport’s Deep Work.
 (Especially the second half.)
 Newport also wrote a popular NYTimes Op-ed, “Quit Social Media.
 Your Career May Depend on It” and has given a TEDx talk called, “Why You Should Quit Social Media.”